OxenBoxen/PhotoSelectionUtility/README.md

 which will return to you the image!

-Library is supported for iOS7+
+Library is supported for iOS7+ for Objective-C, iOS8+ for Swift !

 This tool was developed with the intention of helping to keep your ViewControllers light!